 ARTICLE 1 – PURPOSE OF THE GTS

-The purpose of the GTS is to set out the terms according to which (i) any Purchaser acquires from the GIP or its designated provider one or more Tickets to attend any or all of the Event, and (ii) any Ticketholder enters the Circuit during the Event.
+The purpose of the GTS is to set out the terms according to which (i) any Purchaser acquires from the GIP or its designated provider one or more Tickets to attend any or all of the Event and/or Products, and (ii) any Ticketholder enters the Circuit during the Event.